People_

 Email

-Skilled in navigating the University's bureaucracy, Jacquie provides invaluable administrative support to Sydney Mass Spec and will guide users through the on-boarding process and handle any billing inquires.
+Skilled in navigating the University's bureaucracy, Jacquie provides invaluable administrative support to Sydney Mass Spectrometry and guides users through the on-boarding process and handles any billing inquiries.

 Headshot of Dr Samiuela Lee